InsightDataScience/flask-sample-app/README.md

 Reload your web browser with the same link you used before.
 You should see a page with a couple of links and buttons on it.
 This should demonstrate on how to use CSS and JS files that's associated with a webapp.

 ### A simple FLASK_APP (port 80)
-Now we will want to run Flask app on port 80 - the default HTTP port that's accessed for any webpage request.
+Now we will run Flask app on port 80 - the default HTTP port for any webpage request.

-** This method should NOT be used in any other production environment.
-This is only a quick way to have your Flask app running on port 80 **
+**WARNING: This method should NOT be used in any other production environment.
+This is only a quick way to have your Flask app running on port 80 for Insight Project**

 * Switch to user `su`
   * `sudo su - `